NwosuCC/api-ccountries/README.md

 ## Overview
 Just three simple steps to interact with the API:
 - Create an account
-- Authenticate and obtain an access token
+- Authenticate and obtain an oauth access token
 - Play with the Country model